PowerShellCrack/PSDWizardNew_CustomPages/README.md

-# PSDWizardNew Custom Page samples
+# PSDWizardNew Custom Page

-Samples of custom pages for PSD
+How to create custom pages for PSD

+- Samples included

 > NOTE: Current PSDWizardNew module does not include the ability to call custom scripts for custom pages.
 Custom Pages can still be added but the data will need to be populated within the xaml page itself.
 The next release (v2.3.0.+) will allow for custom scripts